JERUKA9/uos/readme_examples.txt

-All examples are using uos_flat. uos_flat is a sub-layer for uos that takes care about class declarations.
+All examples are using uos_flat. uos_flat is a over-layer for uos that takes care about class declarations.
 You do not have to declare anything in your main application.
 All procedures have a "universal procedurial" syntax.